PonyCid/ThirdCamerasVrChat/README.md

 # How to Use
 1. Extract the Prefab Folder and Meta file into the ASSETS folder
 2. Add one of the prefabs into your scene and follow the direction indicated by the arrow.
-3. If the cameras are not in the right direction, You can change the position of the camera in the following place -> "FollowingCameraRig" or "StationaryCameraRig" -> Pivot
+3. If the cameras don't spawn where you want them to be, for example, behind your character, you can change this by rotation the CameraRig Game object on the Y Axis at the following positions for each Camera.

+Desktop Camera		-> DesktopCamBroken
+Following Camera	-> FollowingCameraRig
-	      -> CameraVR
+Stationary Camera	-> StationaryCameraRig

 # Commands
 1 - Following Camera for Desktop and Vr users.